zgldh/amqp-quacker/README.md

 name| descrpition | sample
 ----|-------------|---------
-QUACKER_HOST| The host to your RabbitMQ server. | "rabbitmq.host.com"
+QUACKER_HOST| The host to your AMQP server. | "amqp.host.com"
-QUACKER_PORT| The RabbitMQ server port. |"1883"
+QUACKER_PORT| The AMQP server port. |"1883"
-QUACKER_USERNAME| For RabbitMQ server auth. |"rabbitmq-username" QUACKER_PASSWORD| For RabbitMQ server auth. |"rabbitmq-password" QUACKER_EXCHANGE| Which exchange do you want the mock data send to? |"amq.topic" QUACKER_TOPIC|Which topic do you want the data to|"your/topic/name" QUACKER_INTERVAL| Time interval between two data sending. (in ms) |"1000" QUACKER_DATAFILE| The mock data template. |"/data.json"
+QUACKER_USERNAME| For AMQP server auth. |"amqp-username" QUACKER_PASSWORD| For AMQP server auth. |"amqp-password" QUACKER_EXCHANGE| Which exchange do you want the mock data send to? |(empty) QUACKER_TOPIC|If `QUACKER_EXCHANGE` is set, this is topic, else this is queue name|"your/topic/name" QUACKER_INTERVAL| Time interval between two data sending. (in ms) |"1000" QUACKER_DATAFILE| The mock data template. |"/data.json"